WEDDING FILM TERMS & CONDITIONS

 18) Liability – The Company accepts no liability for any loss or damage that may arise from the supply of the product(s) or service(s).
 In the unlikely event of the Company being unable to supply the product(s) or service(s) as specified in the Order, liability shall be limited to the total invoice value – or monies already paid by the Customer.

-19) Copyright – Copyright will be owned by the customer once monies are paid in full however Race Wedding Videography reserves the right to use any videography for future marketing purposes.
+19) Copyright – Copyright will be owned by the customer once monies are paid in full however Race Wedding Videography reserves the right to use any videography or images for future marketing purposes.

 20) Data Protection – The Customer must ensure that all necessary arrangements have been made with, and permissions obtained from, people and places that may be recorded on video as a result of the Company supplying the product(s) or service(s) – and that such recording is in compliance with data protection.